Kurtm36/crypto-market-tracker/README.md

 ![Coincap Quotes](/images/future-value.png)

+### Future features
+- In the future I would like to add a trading algorithm
+- I would also like to add wallet function
+- I would also like to export the data to ether Google Sheets or Win Excel.

 ## Requirements
 - Python 3.x (I used Python 3.11)
 - A valid CoinMarketCap API key , You can use the current API key but if you'd like you can download a free API key @ [CoinMarket Cap API](https://coinmarketcap.com/api/)